 Competitors’ analysis is as vital as deciding over the products or services for your eCommerce business.
 It is a significant factor in product selection as entering a competitive market requires you to offer outstanding quality, the lowest rates, and an impeccable marketing strategy.

-Despite this, you may also need to develop an innovative solution unavailable in the market.
-It is the competitors’ analysis that helps you make firm decisions.
-Therefore, build your business strategy only if you know what the competitors have in store for the target audience so that you can formulate a different way to approach them.
+Despite this, you may also need to develop an innovative solution that is unavailable in the market.
+The competitors’ analysis helps you make firm decisions.
+Therefore, build your business strategy only if you know what the competitors have in store for the target audience so that you can formulate a different approach.

 6. Plan your inventory

-For selling digital products, you need neither a warehouse nor an inventory management system in place.
+Selling digital products does not require a warehouse or an inventory management system.
 However, if you are selling physical products, you may need to plan to manufacture, order, and hold the inventory.

-To effectively manage inventory, you may need to use different web applications compatible with the eCommerce platform you aim to use.
-It happens most of the time that companies buy a desktop solution for inventory management, and when they seek to go online, they are unable to carry forward the data.
+To manage inventory effectively, you may need to use different web applications compatible with the eCommerce platform you aim to use.
+Most companies buy a desktop solution for inventory management, and when they seek to go online, they are unable to carry forward the data.

-A small eCommerce startup may not initially need a dedicated warehouse as their sales volume may not permit it.
-They can share a warehouse or hold the stock in their garage or a dormant room and move to a dedicated facility as the sales grow.
+A small eCommerce startup may not initially need a dedicated warehouse, as its sales volume may not permit it.
+Instead, it can share a warehouse, hold the stock in its garage or dormant room, and move to a dedicated facility as sales grow.

 7. Allowing order tracking